 With more debt, the liability of a company is bound to increase.
 With more debt, the company’s balance sheets start leaning in one direction, eventually increasing liability to a significant extent.
 This could do damage to the company’s profits, and sale of assets may become necessary to sustain the business.
 Sometimes, if the debt amount gets too high, creditors might hire a commercial debt collection agency (you can search here to find one) to help them acquire back the amount they are owed.
 These collectors would then get in touch with your company, with daily calls and emails, until they can figure out a plan to help you pay your debt.

-To ensure that your business keeps running smoothly, keep paying off your old debts.
+With the help of a well-constructed plan, you would slowly be able to recover from debts.
+Once your debts are cleared, you should ensure that your business maintains a balance of a 2:1 asset-to-liability ratio.
+To guarantee that your business keeps running smoothly, keep paying off your old debts.
 In this way, even if you take fresh debts, you will keep your creditworthiness high.
-Doing this will also ensure that your debt doesn’t pile up and make you more vulnerable to bankruptcy or sale of assets.
-Ideally, don’t take a debt if you don’t have a plan to pay it off.
+Doing this will also ensure that your debt doesn’t pile up and make you more vulnerable to bankruptcy or the sale of assets.
+Ideally, don’t take a debt if you don’t have the plan to pay it off.